JasonLocklin/Dissertation/VWM/Methods.md

 larger numbers indicating more difficulty re-orienting leftward when attention is initially cued to non-neglected, right space.
-"VWM(1)" is the average probability a patient guesses the target colour in the single target condition, with incread values indicating a deficit.
-"VWM(2/3)" is the average probability a patient selects one of the distractor colours, with increasing values indicating a color-location binding deficit.
+"VWM(1)" is the average probability a patient guesses the target colour in the single target condition, with increased values indicating a deficit.
+"VWM(2/3)" is the average probability a patient selects one of the distractor colours, with increasing values indicating a colour-location binding deficit.
 Values for "Stars" are coded as the percentage of leftward stimuli missed on the Star Cancellation task.
 Neglect observed in figure copying is coded as a "+" under "Copying."
 Line bisection performance is